WRENCHPIT

 Every guide you write makes the next driveway repair faster for someone you'll never meet.
 Stack Overflow for cars. iFixit, but specifically vehicles.
 The shop manual was the right idea forty years ago; the community manual is the right idea now, and the only way it gets built is one contributor at a time.

 We try to pay back the work.
-Contributors who earn 50+ upvotes on a guide within 30 days of posting get free Pro access for the next 30 days — saved garage, email alerts for the vehicles you care about, ad-free, the whole package.
+Contributors who earn 50+ upvotes on a guide within 30 days of posting get free Pro access for the next 30 days.
+Unlimited guide views, no read cap.
 Keep posting quality guides, keep Pro on.
-It isn't "monetize your audience" — it's how the platform makes sure the people doing the work get something back.
+It isn't "monetize your audience."
+It's how the platform makes sure the people doing the work get something back.

 Where this is going

-The long-term goal is simple: be the first place a DIYer thinks of when they pop the hood.
+Our goal is simple: be the first place a DIYer thinks of when they pop the hood.
 The site your dad would have used if it had existed when he was bleeding the master cylinder on a Buick.
-Volunteer-built but professionally polished — knee-deep in the actual problem, not selling courses, not gating the answer.
+Built by volunteers but professionally polished.
+Right in the middle of the actual problem, not selling courses, not gating the answer.

 If you've already fixed something this month, that's the cue.
 Write your first guide → Someone tomorrow is about to pop the same panel you popped last week.